 BUS-M 450 Marketing Strategy (3 cr.)
-P: BUS-M 301, BUS-M 405, and senior standing.
+P: BUS-M 301 BUS-M 405, and senior standing with a marketing concentration.
 Ideally taken in student's last semester.
 Elective capstone course for marketing majors.
 Draws on and integrates materials previously taken.
 Focuses on decision problems in marketing strategy and policy design, and application of analytical tools for marketing and decision making.
-Note: course is restricted to students in marketing concentration.